kean/Nuke/README.md

 # Performance<a name="h_performance"></a>

 Performance is one of the key differentiating factors for Nuke.
-There are three key components of its performance:
+There are four key components of its performance:

 ### Main-Thread Performance